 Anthracnose.
 Black spot.
 Rust.
 Downy and powdery mildew.
 Those are just a few of the fungal diseases that can ravage plants.
 But there are thousands more.
 Dealing with them can be a drag.
 Not dealing with them can be disastrous.
 Here’s what you need to know.

 Fortunately, not all plants are prone to fungal invasion.
-But many popular plants – Coreopsis, crabapples, lilacs, Photinia, roses, and tomatoes, just to name a few — are highly susceptible, especially when spring weather is cool and wet, or humidity is high in summer.
+But many popular plants – Coreopsis, crabapples, lilacs, Photinia, roses, and tomatoes, just to name a few — are highly susceptible, especially when spring weather is cool and wet, or humidity is high in summer (sound familiar?).
 However, there are things you can do to minimize the likelihood of attack regardless of weather conditions.

-Maintain good soil fertility — Plants grown in healthy soil enriched with compost are less likely to be attacked by fungal pathogens.
+Maintain good soil fertility — Plants grown in healthy soil enriched with composted products (including those that contain Mycorrhizae, a good fungus) are less likely to be attacked by nasty fungal pathogens.

 Choose plants with proven disease resistance — Plant breeders are constantly working to develop new varieties that are resistant to common fungal diseases.
 The information is typically found on the plant tag.
 Most new varieties of crabapples, for example, are far more resistant to mildew.